Slack for sales

 Connect Slack with DataFox to receive notifications when the companies you care about reach key milestones, such as new office openings or product launches.
 Set up alerts for individual prospects or for an entire territory by headcount, location, industry, and more.
 Getting these alerts in Slack ensures you’re up-to-date with your accounts so you can send highly personalized messages to prospects at the right time, without spending hours each week searching for the latest news.

 Keep your team motivated by celebrating wins with Troops’ Digital Sales Gong.
 Closed deals are shared in a channel of your choice — transforming Slack into a digital sales floor.
-Teammates can use emoji reactions to congratulate one another, keeping inboxes and channel clear of chatter.
+Members can use emoji reactions to congratulate one another, keeping inboxes and channel clear of chatter.
 Customize alerts to share information about the deal with your company — like industry or deal size — making it easier to find out who has expertise related to an opportunity.

 Guru helps you capture and uncover information so your team can close more deals.
 As conversations about customers or prospects unfold in Slack, emoji react on helpful messages to store them in Guru — effectively building profiles that are searchable and effortless to maintain.
 When it’s time to find information or collateral, just message @guru and the bot will deliver pitch decks, product FAQs, case studies, and more!